HHS/TANF-app/docs/Technical-Documentation/Zap-Scan-HTML-Report.md

 ### Accessing the HTML Report

-1. When a pull request is issue, the CI/CD checks automatically kick off.
-Go to the bottom of the Conversation screen to see the checks running.
+1. When a pull request is issued, the CI/CD checks automatically kick off.
+Go to the bottom of the

+Conversation screen to see the checks running.

 ![image](images/ci-cd-checks.png)